 We definitely wanted to have an SUV or van for this trip since we knew we were spending at least one full day in the car to drive the Road to Hana.

-Our first morning in Maui, we woke up bright and early (thanks to that time zone change) and were ready to get out an explore.
+On our first morning in Maui, we woke up bright and early (thanks to that time zone change) and were ready to get out and explore.

 We are big fans of saving some money when traveling, and almost never eat breakfast out when we are on a trip.